 15. Go bungy jumping

-The scariest thing I have ever done is go bungy jumping!
+The scariest thing I have ever done is go bungy jumping in NZ!
 Even skydiving was nothing compared to the thrill of bungy.
 There’s just something so cool (and terrifying!) about launching yourself off a platform towards the ground.

 At Taupo Bungy, you can leap off a platform above the Waikato River at a height of 47 meters (154 feet)!
 It’s fun, scary, and exciting all at the same time.
 The best part is, if you’re too scared to go alone, you can choose to do a tandem bungy for moral support.

 When you jump at Taupo Bungy, they’ll ask you, dry or wet?
 If you answer wet, they’ll set the rope, so you touch the water at the bottom and get a refreshing dunk in the Waikato River.
 How cool is that?

 Now, this may not be at the top of everyone’s bucket list, but it’s something I suggest everyone do at least once.
 It will easily be one of the most memorable things you do in Taupo!